 Since the beginning of 2021 we have been raising funds to provide (school going) teenage girls in our work area with a set of washable sanitary pads.
 In Uganda, girls’ school participation is low (80% do not finish primary school!); structural lack of access to sanitary pads (period poverty) as a result of general poverty plays a significant role in this.

 The initial idea was therefore to distribute the sets at schools, but due to the ongoing pandemic and, as a result, the extremely long school closure in Uganda, this was unfortunately not possible throughout 2021.
 To make things worse, it turned out over time that the long school closure (even the longest in the world!) had disastrous consequences for problems such as HIV/AIDS among girls, teenage pregnancies, (young) maternal deaths as a result of unsafe abortions and even the literal dumping newborn babies who, of course, often did not survive.
 Not having access to sanitary pads also played a major role in this, however strange that may sound at first.
 More background information on all this, accompanied by numbers, can be found in this previously published article on our website.

 For us, this was reason not to wait for the schools to open again, but to take action as soon as possible.
 Donations received have enabled us to provide several hundred girls, at our location or in their home villages, with a set of washable sanitary pads from August through December; to enable the girls to actually wash the bandages, they always also receive a bar of soap.

-At the beginning of January (with the schools still closed), girls from Bwama Primary School received a set of washable sanitary pads with soap, some of them at our location, others in their home village.
+At the beginning of January (with the schools still closed), girls of Bwama Primary School received a set of washable sanitary pads with soap, some of them at our location, others in their home village.